docarray/docarray/docs/get-started/install.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-You may want to observe the output to check if it contains `/opt/homebrew` to make sure you are installing for Apple Silicon.
+You may want to observe the output to make sure it contains `/opt/homebrew`.

 ### Install Python